Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Time-Varying Tensor VAR model for Effective Connectivity

 where $\otimes$ denotes the Kronecker product.
-The construction is useful to highlight a sequence of constraints on the coefficient matrix: the element-by-element ratio between $A_{1,h}^\ast$ and $A_{2,h}^\ast$ is proportional to the ratio between the first two entries of $\alpha_{3,h}$, and similarly for subsequent lags.
-In summary, after matricization, the set of time-varying tensor VAR coefficients can be expressed as a mixture of only active subsets of components
+The matricization operation highlights that the element-by-element ratio between $A_{1,h}^\ast$ and $A_{2,h}^\ast$ is proportional to the ratio between the first two entries of $\alpha_{3,h}$, and similarly for subsequent lags.
+After matricization, the set of time-varying VAR coefficient matrices can be expressed as

-where the latent binary time-series $\gamma_{h,t}$'s select the active components at each time, $h=1, \ldots, H$.
-Alternatively, we can stack the time-varying VAR coefficients in \eqref{eq:VAR-reduction} and obtain the tensor $\mathcal{A}_t$, which can be written as

-The expressions above highlight that the proposed tensor decomposition reduces the number of parameters to $H(T-P)+H(2N+P)$, i.e. linear in the observation size $N$, instead of $N^2$ without the tensor reparameterization.
+where the latent binary time-series $\gamma_{h,t}$'s selects the active components at each time, $h=1, \ldots, H$.
+The elements of the tensor margin $\alpha_{3,h} \in \mathbb{R}^P$, corresponding to the lag $P$ of the VAR model, play a crucial role in determining the weighting of the selected components.
+We expect the influence of past variables to diminish with increasing lags; therefore, it is reasonable to expect that the magnitude of the entries of $\alpha_{3,h}$ would also decrease as the lags increase.
+In Section \ref{SparsityPriors}, we describe prior specifications that promote sparsity in $\alpha_{1,h}$ and $\alpha_{2,h}$ while also enforcing increasing shrinkage in $\alpha_{3,h}$.

-Finally, we note that \citet{sun2019dynamic} have also recently proposed the stacking of a series of dynamic tensors to form a higher order tensor.
+\citet{sun2019dynamic} have also proposed the stacking of a series of dynamic tensors to form a higher order tensor.
 In their approach, the data are observed tensors to be clustered over time along the modes generated via the PARAFAC decomposition.
 Instead, in our approach the data are multivariate time series and the tensor structure is used to construct a lower dimensional parameter space for the unknown VAR coefficients to be estimated.
-In addition, \citet{sun2019dynamic} achieve smoothness in the parameters through a fusion structure that penalizes discrepancies between neighboring entries in the same tensor margin.
-Instead, we follow a Bayesian approach and further encourage a contiguous structure by means of the Ising prior distribution detailed in the following section.
+Moreover, \citet{sun2019dynamic} achieve smoothness in the parameters through a fusion structure that penalizes discrepancies between neighboring entries in the same tensor margin.
+We follow a Bayesian approach and further encourage a contiguous structure by means of the Ising model specification detailed in the following section.